PuravPatel79/davi/README.md

 ### Method 2: Local Web Application (via Docker Compose)

-This method runs the complete full-stack application (Frontend, Backend, Redis) on your local machine using containers.
+This method runs the complete full-stack application on your local machine using containers.
 This is the standard way to develop and test.

 - **Purpose:** Local development and testing of the full application in a production-like environment.
 - **How to Run:**